-Quiche Maraîchère: A custard filled top with a rainbow of sauteed vegetables and sprinkle of Gruyere cheese.
+Quiche Maraîchère: A custard-filled pastry crust filled with a rainbow of sauteed vegetables and Gruyere cheese made a delicious meatless meal.

 Quiche Maraîchère or a Vegetable Quiche